KinectReplicator/RepRap/README.md

 RepRap
 ======

-Repository for RepRap files and modifications
+Repository for RepRap files and printer modifications